-Spending one day in San Sebastian is likely to be the highlight of your Spain itinerary.
-While it’s a shame to only spend 24 hours in this city, also called Donostia, it’s still plenty of time to cover a lot of ground.
+Spending one day in San Sebastian is likely to be one of the highlights of your Spain itinerary.
+While it’s a shame to only spend 24 hours in San Sebastian, also called Donostia, it’s still plenty of time to cover a lot of ground.

 Moving inland from the bayside reveals old city streets, markets, and cafes serving pintxos – a local appetizer.
 From the busy beaches to the crowded streets of Parte Vieja, San Sebastian packs a lot into a small area, which also makes it easy to explore.

-Don’t know where to start?
+Don’t know what to do in San Sebastian in one day?
 Begin planning your next trip with this complete 1-day San Sebastian itinerary…

 Table of Contents

 - What to do in San Sebastian in 24 hours: A complete 1-day itinerary

 - Mingle with wildlife at Cristina Enea Park

 - Stroll along the crowded white sands of La Concha

 - Mingle with the marine life at the city aquarium